carch-org/docs/docs/reference/commands.md

 - `--search, -s` 🔎 *Search for scripts by keyword.*
 - `--no-preview` 🚫 *Run without displaying script previews in menus (one-time).*
 - `--disable-preview` ❌ *Permanently disable script previews in menus.*
+- `--log` 📝 *Enable logging for the current session only.*
+- `--enable-logging` 🔐 *Permanently enable logging in the configuration file.*
 - `--update` 🔄 *Update Carch using the latest script.*
 - `--check-update` 📡 *Check if a new version of Carch is available.*
 - `--uninstall` 🗑️ *Uninstall Carch and remove all associated files.*